Documentation

 - The title of the blog post

-- This title is displayed as the header in the blog post content and in the metadata of the page
+- The title is displayed as the header in the blog post content and in the metadata of the page

 - Content